alexprengere/pep_unpacking_in_comprehensions/pep.rst

    # Hypothetical syntax (currently a SyntaxError)
    points = [*(f.departure, f.arrival) for f in flights]

-Intuitively, this syntax suggests: “for each flight, unpack the tuple ``(f.departure, f.arrival)`` into the resulting list.”
-Currently, this is invalid syntax in Python (it raises a ``SyntaxError`` complaining that “iterable unpacking cannot be used in comprehension”).
-This PEP’s motivation is to lift that restriction and allow such syntax, thereby making comprehensions more general and powerful.
+Intuitively, this syntax suggests: "for each flight, unpack the tuple ``(f.departure, f.arrival)`` into the resulting list."
+Currently, this is invalid syntax in Python (it raises a ``SyntaxError`` complaining that "iterable unpacking cannot be used in comprehension").
+This PEP's motivation is to lift that restriction and allow such syntax, thereby making comprehensions more general and powerful.
 The ability to yield multiple items per iteration in a comprehension would directly address